LukeAnger/LukeAnger/README.md

 <h2> Web Development </h2>

-Learned how to use the following web dev tools during the Hackreactor 12-week intensive software engineering immersive program
+Learned how to use the following web dev tools during the Hackreactor 12-week intensive software engineering immersive program.

 <h3> 🔤 Languages 🔤</h3>